722 Gore Avenue (Temporary Firehall Annex) rezoning application

 With climate change no longer a future threat but here, how does the city justify removing green space as well as the potential increase in air and noise pollution resulting from the construction and operation of the fire truck annex in a residential neighborhood?
 Decreased green space only makes for more energy use and hotter temperatures, how are you rationalizing taking away green space?

-DDESCHENE asked about 1 month ago
+DDESCHENE asked 4 months ago

 The applicant, the City of Vancouver’s real estate and facilities management, have provided the following response: